OBELISK-TEAM/OBELISK/docs/CONTRIBUTING.md

 We merge pull requests we authored.
 Avoid merging other pull requests (exception: the author of the pull request doesn't have a write access to the target branch)

-We use `squash and merge` when merging to the `develop` branch. `rebase and merge` is allowed only if each of the commit in the pull request introduce one, consistent logical change.
+We use `squash and merge` when merging to the `develop` branch. `rebase and merge` is allowed only if each of the commit in the pull request introduces one, consistent logical change.

 After the merge the source branch should be deleted.